Kennebunkport and Kennebunk Restaurants, Dining Reviews and Guide:

 Mekhong Thai in Kennebunk’s Lower Village has dine in and take out Asian and Thai plus vegan offerings.
 Kennebunkport’s best pad Thai.
 35 Western Ave, tucked behind River Tree Arts, Lower Village Kennebunk.

 Cape Porpoise Dining Guide

-Pier 77 and The Ramp Bar out at Cape Porpoise are chef owned and offer great views of the Harbor and lobster boats, and sunsets (f you can convince the bartender to keep the blinds up).
+Pier 77 and The Ramp Bar out at Cape Porpoise are same owners, with offer great views of the Harbor and lobster boats, and sunsets.
 Pier 77 is upstairs and more formal, while the Ramp down below is more of a sports bar for burgers and a beer.
 Both restaurants are at 77 Pier Road, Cape Porpoise.